-Here, AM is the set of available monitors, ch(j) is the current channel that monitor j residents, and $a_N^{ch(j)}$ is the predicted arrival time of the next interesting packet on channel ch(j).
+Here, AM_i is the set of available monitors, ch(j) is the current channel that monitor j residents, and $a_N^{ch(j)}$ is the predicted arrival time of the next PoI on channel ch(j).
 Available monitors are defined as follows.

-Two types of monitors are busy.
-First, if an interesting packet will arrive within w ms by prediction, the monitor currently on this channel is set to busy until this packet is captured or timeout.
-The other type is the monitors being occupied in a retrain process triggered by two successive mis-predictions (refer to Section IVB).
-Besides, a few monitors are dedicated for scanning (see Section VB).
+Three types of monitors are busy.
+First, if a PoI will arrive within w ms by prediction, the monitor currently on this channel is set to busy until this packet is captured or timeout.
+The second type is the monitors being occupied in a retrain process triggered by two successive mis-predictions (please refer to Section IVB).
+Third, a few monitors are used for channel scanning (will be discussed in Section VB).
 All other monitors are available.